 Medical studies that measured respiratory parameters found that CF patients suffer from chronic hyperventilation (breathing more than the medical norm).
 Overbreathing leads to alveolar hypocapnia (low CO2 levels in the lungs) which destroys the tissue of the lungs (see Cystic Fibrosis in Lungs).
 Minute ventilation in CF patients in these 7 medical studies ranged from 10 to 18 Liters per minute at rest (adjusted to 70-kg normal weight), while the medical norm is only 6 L/min.

 Hence, low body-oxygen levels are caused by hyperventilation which worsens lung function and increases patient's complaints about dyspnea (breathlessness) and inability to exercise.
 Therefore, breathing parameters predict stages, prognosis, and life expectancy in cystic fibrosis.

-Medical research has conclusively proven that chronic hyperventilation have numerous negative effects on all systems and organs, including destruction of lungs tissue, more problems with digestion and blood sugar control and many others.
+Medical research has conclusively proven that chronic hyperventilation has numerous negative effects on all systems and organs, including the destruction of lungs tissue, more problems with digestion and blood sugar control and many others.
 Fortunately, a large group of over 180 Russian MDs have developed and applied a breathing therapy for cystic fibrosis and revealed the following relationships between respiratory parameters and life expectancy or prognosis in CF patients.